 Well, the answer is YES!
-My family all come together every Sunday for dinner, unless there is a clashing event, and I cook a variety to wholesome food for us all to enjoy.
+My family all come together every Sunday for dinner, unless there is a clashing event, and I cook a variety of wholesome food for us all to enjoy.

 I always try to change it up by creating something different and last week I came up with a delicious Rocket, Bean, Walnuts and Pomegranate Salad with Grilled Halloumi, dressed with blood orange and EVOO.
 Everyone loved this salad, especially the contrasting flavours and textures of the peppery rocket, creamy beans, salty halloumi, pop of sweetness from the pomegranate seeds and crunch from the toasted walnut.
 It’s a super easy tasty salad that’s worth trying, but I’ll get to the recipe shortly.

 I’m not sure why some people think it’s so unbelievable that my family spend Sunday evening together.
 To me, it’s the most natural thing to do as a family and something that my mother and mother-in-law did until they were physically no longer able to.
 In fact, my mother who is 82, still cooks a Sunday meal for the entire family from time to time and the joy she gets from seeing her family together is so beautiful to watch.
 As I get older and start thinking about my own mortality, it’s becoming very clear that spending time with my family is the most important thing and what I love doing more than anything else.